Plan your plot

 Getting plants going well before late spring is essential.
 Crops grow best during the long, warm days and high light levels of late spring to late summer, and for this they need plenty of leaves.

-Wet, but not too wet, summers are much better for allotments than hot, dry ones; crops need water to grow.
+Wet, but not too wet, summers are far better for allotments than hot, dry ones; crops need water to grow.

 By autumn, growth is tailing off in lower light levels, so little rain is needed; warm, dry weather is better for ripening produce now.
 Wet weather leads to rots, unripe produce that won’t store well,